 We hope that you can attend the Meeting in person.
-However, if you are unable to, you can listen to the live audio coverage of the Meeting from our website at the following link.
+However, if you are unable to, you can listen to the live audio coverage of the Meeting from our website at www.rfcapgroup.com.
 A recorded version of the audio webcast of the Meeting will also be available on our website.

-We look forward to seeing you at the Meeting.
+We look forward to seeing you at the Meeting and thank you for your support.